Router and Switches Standards

-Please see Planning and Management Standards, as well as Standard C2, Standard C3 and Standard C4 for more information.
+Please see Planning and Management Guidance, as well as Standard C2, Standard C3 and Standard C4 for more information.

-Schools should be using local authority, or an appropriate IT support partner, to manage switches; with any residual unmanaged switches removed from the school IT network.
+Schools should be using local authority, or an appropriate Education Technology Support Partner, to manage switches; with any residual unmanaged switches removed from the school IT network.

 Managed switches include the following features:

-- Manage and monitor the switch and network performance; and
+- Manage and monitor the switch and network performance

 - Identify and resolve issues remotely.

 Managed switches allow local authority network staff to configure, manage and monitor the overall school IT network for your school.
 It allows control over the flow of data; what network traffic uses which set of switches; and to allow staff to deploy configurations, updates and patches across the network easily and efficiently.

 Monitoring of the school IT network allows network staff to react to issues effectively, determine where upgrades and expansion of capacity is required and support school improvement planning.
 It ensures that the school IT network is performing optimally and that there is consistency in end user experience across the school.